-Lots of big events are planned across the nation this summer to celebrate all things British, providing everyone with a great excuse to get out there and join in the fun.
+Everyone loves an excuse to celebrate all things British, so get out there and celebrate with your neighbours.
 Here are a few ideas for inspiration if you’re planning a bumper British knees-up on your street, to share with family, friends and neighbours, come rain or shine.

 Use the colours of the Union Jack and deck out your house in red, white and blue.
 Helium balloons and paper chains will make it look more festive and can be used inside and out.
 If you’re having a party in your street, Union Jack bunting and streamers look great hung between windows and lamp-posts and will create a carnival-like atmosphere.
 Quintessentially British, bunting is reusable and can be strung up just about everywhere – even better, you can leave it up all summer long.
 Get the kids along the street to personalise their own bunting beforehand using print-outs of your favourite family snaps.